The 7 Best Kicking Games for P.E.

 How to set up a level:

 Choose a ball skill for the level (ex. passing).
-Then place cones, lines, hula hoops, or rebounders in the space designated for that level.
+Then place cones, lines, hula hoops, or rebounds in the space designated for that level.
 Ex. students must pass a ball off a rebounder and angle it so that the rebounded ball goes through two cones to complete the level.
+You could also use Infinets to create a maze or goal to make this more challenging.
+When using Infinets you have endless variations to the scoring system and can increase the challenge by creating different mazes.
+The winning team can switch up the Infinets and props to a new formation before each new round.

 How to set up checkpoints: